 In-Kind Donation Ideas

-Some people really want to share but have a tight budget or a tight schedule but may find items on a major sale or have something to hand down.
+Some people really want to share but have a tight budget or a tight schedule.
+At the same time, they may find items on a major sale or have something to hand down or pass on.
 (Yes, we’d be very thankful for most of these items even gently used).Others may realize they have a connection job- or family-wise when it comes to acquiring something on this list.

 Check out one of our hike leaders above.
 He’s responsibly sporting his Yak Trax and trekking sticks, two safety items we like to help provide for our participants.